tlverse/causalglm/README.md

 which is essentially the same risk function used in the previous section for robust estimation of the relative risk.

 By specifying lower dimensional formulas, marginal structural models for the hazard ratio can also be learned.

+We note the causal interpretation of this hazard is questionable.

 ## Semiparametric inference for high dimensional generalized linear models with causalGLMnet (the LASSO): CATE, OR, and RR
 For high dimensional W, you can use the wrapper function `causalGLMnet` which runs `causalGLM` using a custom glmnet-LASSO learner for estimation.
 This allows for robust and fast estimation in high dimensional settings where conventional machine-learning algorithms may struggle.
 Cross-fitting can be performed to reduce bias.
 This method can be viewed as an adaptive version of "glm" in that confounders/variables to adjust for are adaptively selected using the LASSO, while still allowing for asymptotically correct post-selection inference.